Don’t Take Your Regular Cell Phone Abroad

 7 Cheap Alternatives to Handing the Phone Company All Your Money

-When Eileen Kugler and her husband spent a month volunteering at a school in South Africa, they got a nasty surprise when returning home: a “staggering $440 bill” from AT&T Wireless.
+When Eileen K. and her husband spent a month volunteering at a school in South Africa, they got a nasty surprise when returning home: a “staggering $440 bill” from AT&T Wireless.
 They thought they were being prudent.
-They spent extra for an international plan before leaving and only used the phone to communicate occasionally with their elderly parents.
-Like most who are telling a story like this, they are shocked that so little conversation time could result in such an outrageous cost.
+They spent extra on an international plan before leaving and occasionally used the phone to communicate with their elderly parents.
+Like most who tell a story like this, they are shocked that so little conversation time could result in such an outrageous cost.

-It doesn’t take much talking or data usage to run up a staggering bill, however.
-In almost all cases, the cell phone you use at home is better off left at home.
+However, running a staggering bill requires little talking or data usage.
+In almost all cases, the cell phone you use at home is better left at home.
 It is commonly $1 to $3 per minute for calls from another country to the U.S., plus you’ll probably pay for every text message.
-The charges can hit $5 a minute in parts of Russia and China.
-Forget getting a break in North America though; cross the border between Canada and the U.S. and you’ll be paying sky-high international rates.
+The charges can hit $5 a minute in Russia and China.
+Forget getting a break in North America; cross the border between Canada and the U.S., and you’ll be paying sky-high international rates.
 On top of all this, you’ll pay extra taxes and often nefarious “connection fees.”

 It might sound very convenient to carry a smartphone around the world, but data charges can be even more costly than voice calls.
 Every email, every map lookup, and every Google search can generate charges ambiguously billed as something useless like “0.016 per kb.”
-Some vacationers have learned the hard way that their phone was actively downloading emails continuously while it was sitting unused, to the tune of over $100 a day.
+Some vacationers have learned the hard way that their phone was continuously downloading emails while sitting unused, to the tune of over $100 a day.

-Unless you have an unlocked quad-band phone that allows you to swap out SIM cards and buy pre-paid local minutes, you should not be using your home cell phone abroad.
-Yes, that includes the fancy iPhone you own or are lusting after—unless you never even use the 3G or 4G connection and only use it when in a Wi-Fi hotspot.
+Unless you have an unlocked quad-band phone to swap out SIM cards and buy prepaid local minutes, you should not use your home cell phone abroad.
+Yes, that includes the fancy iPhone you own or are lusting after — unless you never even use the 4G or 5G connection and only use it when in a Wi-Fi hotspot.
 As it stands now, most of the U.S. and Latin American cell phone carriers will charge you a fortune to roam elsewhere.
 Most European phones are sold unlocked, but you’ll still pay a fortune in roaming charges if you don’t swap out the SIM card.

-(Note: For those who wish to bring their home cell phones along as an emergency backup, or for a sense of the familiar, T-Mobile has introduced a less expensive and flexible plan with far cheaper roaming charges and plans for cell phones internationally, but not all major phone companies have followed and their plans usually provide small rations of data while usually costing more where 3G and 4G are even available.
-Check carefully with your carrier to see if they offer such international plans, what is included, and get their rates for comparison to the other options outlined below.)
+Note: For those who wish to bring their home cell phones along as an emergency backup or for a sense of the familiar, T-Mobile has introduced a less expensive and flexible plan with far cheaper roaming charges and plans for cell phones internationally, but not all major phone companies have followed, and their plans usually provide small rations of data while usually costing more where 5G are even available.
+Check carefully with your carrier to see if they offer international plans and what is included.
+Get their rates for comparison to the other options outlined below.
+Here are some of the better international cell phone plans.

 7 Cheaper International Cell Phone Alternatives

 So how do you stay in touch?
 Here are the best alternatives.
-Use these to avoid paying a month’s traveling budget to your predatory cell phone carrier.
+Use these to avoid paying your predatory cell phone carrier a month’s traveling budget.

-Some short- and long-term travelers actually go without a phone during your time abroad.
-For those backpacking around the world, Skype is a beautiful thing and one of the cheapest.
-Many Internet cafes have the service installed and headsets plugged in.
-If you are traveling with a laptop, you can use Skype at any of the many multiplying Wi-Fi hotspots, including your own hotel room.
-Either way you’ll pay pennies per minute to make phone calls to anyone from your preloaded account.
-(Skype to Skype calls are free.)
+Some short- and long-term travelers go without a phone during their time abroad.
+For those backpacking around the world, Skype is a beautiful thing and one of the cheapest, while Zoom (which zoomed in use during the Pandemic), and Google Meet have also become very popular and often cost nothing to use on Wi-Fi.
+Many of the remaining Internet cafes have the services installed and headsets plugged in.
+If traveling with a laptop, iPad, or phone, you can use Skype at any multiplying Wi-Fi hotspot, including your hotel room.
+Either way, you’ll pay pennies per minute to call anyone from your preloaded account.
+(Skype to Skype, Zoom to Zoom, and Google Meet calls are free, all with paid conferencing high-end options.)
 Skype even has cheap plans for setting up call forwarding and a voice mailbox using your choice of area codes, which can be very convenient for long-term travel in conjunction with a cheap cell phone package abroad.

 2. Prepaid International Phone Cards

-For a quick call when not online, it’s usually far cheaper to use a phone storefront or a calling card and a pay-phone, especially in Latin America.
-A call from a Mexican pay phone or kiosk, for examples, costs around 50 cents a minute to the U.S. Using your own cell phone will cost you two or three times that amount—with spotty coverage and call quality.
+For a quick call when not online, it’s usually far cheaper to use a phone storefront, a calling card, and a pay phone, especially in Latin America.
+For example, a call from a Mexican pay phone or kiosk costs around 50 cents a minute to the U.S. Using your cell phone will cost you two or three times that amount — with spotty coverage and call quality.
 In countries such as Peru or Panama, you can pop into any phone kiosk or Internet café and make an international call for 5 to 25 cents a minute, routed over a VoIP system.
-You can check your own voice mail messages, then respond to any of them that need a reply—and use the savings for a nice dinner!
+You can check your voicemail messages, respond to any of them that need a reply — and use the savings for a nice dinner!

 3. SIM Card Swaps

-If you will need to make or receive a lot of calls in a foreign country, the best bet is to purchase an unlocked international tri-band or quad-band phone.
-When you arrive at a new destination, you simply switch out the SIM card for a local one at any phone shop (even at the airport) and pay local rates thereafter.
+Purchasing an unlocked international tri-band or quad-band phone is the best bet if you must make or receive many calls in a foreign country.
+When you arrive at a new destination, you switch out the SIM card for a local one at any phone shop (even at the airport) and pay local rates afterward.
 Once the minutes have expired, you can reload the card nearly anywhere, including convenience stores.
-Here is a comprehensive list explaining how cheap SIM card swaps work abroad by country and where to purchase them.
-Before leaving home, you can get an international SIM card from a company such as Telestial.
+A comprehensive list explains A comprehensive list explains how cheap SIM card swaps work abroad by country and where to purchase them.
+Before leaving home, you can get an international SIM card from various sources.

 4. Cell Phone Purchase on Arrival